TexasInstruments/open-pru/docs/getting_started.md

 ## Set up imports.mak

-The imports.mak file contains the information that the OPEN PRU makefiles need in order to build on your computer.
+The imports.mak file contains the information that the OpenPRU makefiles need in order to build on your computer.

 ### Copy the default file